Watts-Lab/deliberation-empirica/README.md

 ## Running on dev

 The first time you start the environment, you need to build the etherpad container and install any project dependencies.
-To do this, run:
+To do this, first clone this repository locally, [install Empirica](https://docs.empirica.ly/getting-started/setup), and then run:

 ```bash
 npm run build